d12frosted/elpa-mirror/gnu/embark-readme.txt

   │ (defun example-action-function (target)
   │   (message "The target was `%s'." target))
   │
-  │ (define-key embark-symbol-map "X4" #'example-action-function)
+  │ (keymap-set embark-symbol-map "X 4" #'example-action-function)
   └────

   Note that normally binding non-interactive functions in a keymap is